-30 Other types of abuse
+31 Other types of abuse

 A case-specific approach is taken by the Competition Council when investigating circumstances of potential abuse.
-The list of examples of abusive conduct as provided under the Law is by no means exhaustive.
-Any type of activity may be found to be abusive if it is determined that the dominant undertaking by practicing it abuses its special economic position.
+The list of examples of abusive conduct as provided under the law is by no means exhaustive.
+Any type of activity may be found to be abusive if it is determined that by practising it, the dominant undertaking abuses its special economic position.